naturuplift/NoteMindAI/README.md

 <br/>-

 ## Description
-SynthNotes is a cutting-edge, Collaborative Note-Taking App designed to improve productivity and collaboration among users.
-With AI-powered summarization, real-time collaboration, and an array of other advanced features, SynthNotes stands out as the go-to solution for students, professionals, and teams who aspire to manage their notes efficiently and collaborate seamlessly.
+**NoteMind AI** is a state-of-the-art note-taking application that integrates the power of AI to transform how individuals capture, organize, and innovate through their notes.
+Designed for professionals, students, and anyone in between, NoteMind AI combines rich text editing, and advanced AI functionalities to offer a unique note-taking solution.

-Collaborators of the project: Karen Bourgeois, Ikechukwu Mbanugo and Arnaldo Sepulveda, https://www.joshwcomeau.com/css/custom-css-reset/
+Collaborators of the project: Karen Bourgeois, Ikechukwu Mbanugo and Arnaldo Sepulveda.

-## Features
+## Demo
+You can simply visit the link [https://notemindai.onrender.com/][project-app].

+### **Key Features of NoteMindAI:**
-- **User Authentication:** Secure signup, login, and profile management.
+- **User Authentication:** SynthNote ensures the security of your information with robust user authentication processes.
+Secure signup, login, and controlled API request for the user are the bedrock of our commitment to data privacy and security.
+- **Summarize Content with AI:** Cut through the noise with AI-driven summarization capabilities.
+SynthNote analyzes lengthy notes and presents concise, accurate summaries, enabling you to grasp key points quickly and efficiently.
+- **Item Extraction with AI:** Transform your notes into action with our intelligent item extraction feature.
+SynthNote automatically identifies and converts action points in your notes into tasks or reminders, streamlining your workflow and ensuring nothing gets missed.
+- **Continue Writing with AI:** Eliminate writer's block with the continue writing feature powered by AI.
+SynthNote offers intelligent writing suggestions, helping you to seamlessly continue your thoughts and ideas, fostering a fluid and natural writing experience.
+- **Explain Content with AI:** Deepen your understanding of complex topics with AI-powered explanations.
+SynthNote can elucidate difficult concepts within your notes, offering clear and concise explanations and enhancing your learning process.
+- **Sentiment Analysis with AI:** Gauge the tone and mood of your notes with AI-driven sentiment analysis.
+SynthNote evaluates the sentiment of your text, providing insights into the emotional undertone, which is invaluable for personal reflections or analyzing feedback.
-- **Note Management:** Create, edit, delete, and categorize notes with rich text formatting.
+- **Note Management:** SynthNote offers a comprehensive solution for creating, editing, deleting, and categorizing notes with rich text formatting.
+Whether you're jotting down a quick idea or drafting a detailed report, our platform adapts to your needs.
-- **Collaborative Editing:** Share and collaborate on notes in real time with other users.
-- **AI-Powered Summarization:** Get concise, accurate summaries of lengthy notes.
-- **Actionable Item Extraction:** Automatically convert action points in notes into tasks or reminders.
-- **Contextual Recommendations:** Receive suggestions for related notes and external references based on the content.
-- **Search and Filter:** Easily find notes with robust search and filter capabilities.
+- **Search and Filter:** Find the information you need, when you need it.
+With robust search and filter capabilities, SynthNote makes navigating through your notes effortless, saving you time and enhancing your productivity.

+These features collectively make NoteMindAI a powerful tool for anyone looking to enhance their productivity, learning, and collaboration through note-taking.
+By leveraging AI, NoteMindAI not only simplifies note management but also adds layers of intelligence that augment the user's capability to create, analyze, and share knowledge.

 ## Technologies Used
-- **Backend:** Node.js, Express.js, EJS
+- **Backend:** Node.js, Express.js
-- **Frontend:** AJAX for smooth interactions
+- **Frontend:** Fetch for smooth interactions
-- **Database:** MySQL, Sequelize ORM
+- **Database:** MySQL, PostgreSQL, Sequelize ORM, bcrypt
-- **Authentication:** express-session, cookies
+- **Authentication:** express-session, cookies, tokens
-- **AI Services:** OpenAI's GPT-3 for summarization and other AI-driven features
+- **AI Services:** OpenAI's GPT-3-turbo for AI-driven features
-- **Deployment:** Render
+- **Deployment:** Render with PostgreSQL

 ## Getting Started